alexey-v-paramonov/sc_website/content/en/news/mobile_apps_update_several_stations.md

 ---
 title: "Mobile apps update: several radios in one app"
 date: 2016-11-23T10:54:49
+seo_title: "Mobile apps update: several radios in one app"
+description: "Our designer of the Internet Radio mobile application has received a significant update, the most important feature of which is the ability to have several..."
 ---

 Our designer of the Internet Radio mobile application has received a significant update, the most important feature of which is the ability to have several radio stations in one application.